data-visualization-society/Welcome/slackChannels.md

 **Moderators:** @vizowl, @Letizia, @ændrew

+## connect-lgbtq

+**Purpose:** A space for the LGBTQ+ community and allies.
+This could be a space to talk about challenges faced by the community, to post LGBTQ+ related visualizations, or just a space to connect!

+**Moderators:** @Mollz, @Alejandro

 ## connect-meetup-leads

 **Purpose:** Connect organizers of local meetup groups so they can help support each other and talk about what has work and not worked for their group